MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 A phase is a series of tasks that run sequentially on the same target.
 At design time in your phase you specify a series of tasks that you want to run on a common target.
-At run time (when either the build or release process is triggered), each phase is dispatched as one or more jobs to its target.
+At run time (when either the build or release pipeline is triggered), each phase is dispatched as one or more jobs to its target.

 ::: moniker range="tfs-2017"